smitra1234/Hospital-management/README.md

 /app/getrooms	| returns information about the rooms in the system

 # Known bugs :bug:
-1. On some mobiles devices (iPhone, iPad) assigning rooms to patients is not working because mobile browsers doesn’t interpret the double-click.
+1. On some mobiles devices (iPhone, iPad) assigning rooms to patients is not working because mobile browsers doesn’t understand the double-click.
 Also, the user can’t enter the patient's page because of the same reason.
-However, on LG mobile devices this feature works.

 # License
-Free to use, copy and distribute. :money_with_wings:
+free to use